 1.3.1.
-Priority 1: Development of pre-primary and early learning provision
+Priority 1: Development of pre-primary and early learning provision identifying, exchanging and building on experience and good practice in pre-primary and early learning provision;

 Under this priority networks should provide a forum for providers, research institutions and associations in pre-primary and early learning provision, with joint involvement of parents as a shared responsibility.
 They should cover all of the following: